Cheuktingchan/saiyan_lifts_tracker/README.md

 # Saiyan Lifts Tracker

 WIP:
-This is a workout tracker web application designed to be performant and simple - perfect for use in the gym.
+This is a workout tracker deployed as a mobile web app.
+It is designed to be performant and minimalistic using ethnographic testing - perfect for use in the gym.
 Say goodbye to your notes app! https://saiyan-lifts-tracker.vercel.app/

 ## Features